AnalogThinker/MRV-LX-Configurator/README.md

 - The application is intended for trusted management networks.
 - The current web interface does not provide built-in user authentication.
 - Do not expose the application directly to the public internet.
-- Use a VPN, authenticated reverse proxy, or other approved access control if remote access is required.
+- Use a VPN, authenticated reverse proxy, or another approved access control if remote access is required.
 - SSH host-key verification is currently disabled with `known_hosts=None` for compatibility and ease of deployment.
 - The application intentionally enables legacy SSH algorithms required by the MRV hardware.
 - Passwords and enable passwords should never be written to application logs.

 ## Planned improvements

-- Classic form-based port configuration inspired by the original Java interface.
-- Preloaded current port values with dirty-field tracking.
-- Apply only changed fields, then reload and verify returned values.
-- Feature tabs for Console, TCP/Telnet/SSH, Authentication, Data Buffer, Modem/APD, RS-485, Signal/Alarms, Attached Devices, and Advanced.
-- Firmware-aware caching of introspection results.
+- Complete and validate the remaining Classic form tabs against live MRV output.
+- Expand exact read-label aliases and CLI write mappings in `port_schema.py`.
+- Prefetch and cache firmware-specific option sets where local baseline values are insufficient.
-- Improved structured parsers for additional read-only views.
+- Improve structured parsers for additional read-only views.
-- Optional saved-device profiles.
+- Add optional saved-device profiles.
-- SSH host-key pinning.
+- Add SSH host-key pinning.
-- Authentication or reverse-proxy deployment guidance.
+- Add authentication or reverse-proxy deployment guidance.
-- Portable Windows packaging for technician use.
+- Explore portable Windows packaging for technician use.

 ## Disclaimer